Introduction and first stages

 This project was developed from a score from the first collection of pieces (borders #1): walk alone / along the edge of town / listen to the sounds inside and outside the town simultaneously.
 The first realisation of this piece took place on Ladies Walk, a two-mile path that lies on, and overlooks the south-eastern edge of my home town of Andover.

 Forming out of these realisations, the idea to 'exhaust' Ladies Walk, and the surrounding area, through walking, listening and recording started to take shape.
 Inspired by Paul Whitty's somewhere a field project, in which the composer attempted to research the sound properties and environments of a field in Devon, I wondered if taking a similar approach to a place on the edge of town might seem suitable to develop a project that dug deeper and into more detail about the overarching themes and ideas of borders as a whole.
 Starting to make (static) recordings along the walk and the surrounding fields, over a period of time, I found it challenging to come up with a conclusive formula, or set of rules, from which to frame and 'give a reason to' the exhaustion of this location.
 Along with each recording I made a small journal entry, with times and dates, and sometimes descriptions of the sound experiences, and thoughts relating to the project's themes (of outsiderness and the in-between, and solitude), which helped link the recordings when ordering and sorting them.
 Through the repetition of visiting and recording the same locations, and through the repetition of carrying out the same act over a matter of weeks, I started to find myself uninspired by this process ('Wednesday, off to Ladies Walk again, let's record at this place...why am I doing this again?').
-During this time, I found footage of a talk given by Whitty which he explained why he considered his project somewhere a field a failure.
+During this time, I found footage of a talk given by Whitty which he explained why he considered somewhere a field a failure.
 He stated that in order to properly exhaust a place, he would have to be in that place for an extended period of time, perhaps living at that location, potentially for years, with better recording equipment etc. I wondered if I may come to, or may be starting to come to, similar thought processes.
 Why, then, was I doing it?
 Yes, the location and soundworld were applicable to the ideas and concepts that define the project, but I had started to find it an 'empty' experience, which only got worse as time went on, and I could not figure out why.
 So, if exhaustion was an 'impossibility', as Whitty stated in a Q&A after his talk, perhaps it was not the right methodology for this new-forming project.
 Reading back through my PhD proposal, I had realised that exhaustion was not what I wanted to do, neither did I think this was apt.
 The word that made more sense, to me and for the project as a whole, was 'exploration'.

-Although exhaustion in this context is certainly a form of exploration, the latter term widened the scope for the ideas of this new composition project, aesthetically, physically and geographically.
-Instead of focussing in on one location, one edge, I decided to expand the project to several locations, broadening out the geography and the site specificity to contain a multiplicity of locations, and edges, into one whole edge, the edge of town.
-Instead of exhausting an edge (why this part of the edge?
+Although exhaustion in this context is certainly a form of exploration, the latter term widened the scope for the ideas of this new project, aesthetically, physically and geographically.
+Instead of focusing in on one location, one edge, I decided to expand the project to several locations, broadening out the geography and the site specificity to contain a multiplicity of locations, and edges, into one whole edge, the edge of town.
+Instead of exhausting an edge (why this part of town?
 Why only Ladies Walk?
 Why does this location particularly seem applicable to borders?), why not explore the edge.
 Explore the edge of where town meets countryside, where urban meets rural, and with potentially a more varied set of locations; industrial estates, housing estates, lakes, wooded paths, hoping to include as many different aspects of what there is on the edge of a town as I could.
 Some of these locations I knew would be familiar to me, others would not be, others would be somewhere in-between familiarity and unfamiliarity.
 I thought that this may give a sort of neutrality to the project, and walking, recording and listening to Ladies Walk seemed much more palatable now that it was part of a larger whole.

 Starting to take form